Genre: Fantasy, Adult

 Things I liked

 - In the first book, I wasn’t a fan of Tamas.
 He was the Field Marshal that lead a revolution.
 He was this badass and harsh man that barely show any love and appreciation for his son.
 It was all about the revolution.
-In this book though we see another side of him.
-The side where he realises that age has caught up with him and that he might not survive this war.
-And I think that because of that he also realises how apart he has fallen with his son and that pains him.
-We see many instances where he worrying about his son and if he will ever get to see him again.
+In this book though, we see another side of him.
+The side where he realizes that age has caught up with him and that he might not survive this war.
+And I think that because of that he also realizes how apart he has fallen with his son and that pains him.
+We see many instances where he worries about his son and if he will ever get to see him again.
 This “weakness” made him feel some much more human and I really enjoyed that.

 Things I didn’t like

 - In the first book, I really liked Taniel.
 He is a man that is dying for his father approval and will do anything he asks him to do.
 However, in this book he has changed a little.
 In the beginning, he doesn’t care about anything.
-He only wants to get hight and forget about everything.
-Which is ok I can get behind that but then he turns to this bloodthirsty guy that only wants to kill and be in battle.
+He only wants to get high and forget about everything.
+Which is OK I can get behind that, but then he turns to this bloodthirsty guy that only wants to kill and be in battle.
 He keeps making mistakes just out of arrogance and because he can’t take a deep breath before talking, putting himself and Ka-Poel in serious danger.
-And then he sits around and pitty himself.
-Maybe that is a side effect of things that happened in the first book but I found him very annoying.
+And then he sits around and pity himself.
+Maybe that is a side effect of things that happened in the first book, but I found him very annoying.

 Overall this was a great continuation and I’ll very soon dive into the last book.
 Probably next month.

 What about you guys?
 Have you read this book?
 What did you think of it?
 Let me know in the comments!